ruthina-27/Alx_DjangoLearnLab/social_media_api/API_DOCUMENTATION.md

 ### Filtering and Search
 - **Posts**: Filter by `author`, search in `title` and `content`
 - **Comments**: Filter by `post` and `author`
+- **Users**: Browse all users for discovery
 - **Ordering**: Use `ordering` parameter with field names (prefix with `-` for descending)

 ### Permissions
 - **Read access**: Available to all users (authenticated and anonymous)
 - **Write access**: Requires authentication
 - **Edit/Delete**: Only available to the author of the content
+- **Follow/Unfollow**: Requires authentication, users can only modify their own following list

 ## Setup Instructions